Roger Livesey: Death

 Livesey died in Watford from colorectal cancer at the age of 69 on 4 February 1976.
 He shares a memorial plaque with his wife Ursula Jeans in the actors' church St Paul's in Covent Garden.

 Livesey family

-The Livesey family has a complicated structure.
-Brothers Joseph and Sam Livesey married the Edwards sisters.
-Sam married Margaret Ann in 1900 and Joseph married Mary Catherine in 1905.
-Sam and Margaret Ann had two sons, Jack (1901) and Barrie Livesey (1905).
-Joseph and Mary Catherine had two children, Roger (1906) and Maggie (1911).

-After Joseph died in 1911 and Margaret Ann died in 1913, Sam married Mary Catherine in 1913.
-They then brought up the children as one large family, having another child of their own, Stella in 1915.
+Brothers Joseph and Samuel Livesey married, respectively, sisters Margaret Ann Edwards (in 1900) and Mary Catherine Edwards (in 1905).
+Following the deaths of Joseph in 1911 and Margaret Ann in 1913, Samuel Livesey married Mary Catherine.
+The four children from both first marriages, in addition to the daughter born in 1915 of the second marriage, were all raised as one large family.

-The family tree was further complicated when Roger Livesey married the actress Ursula Jeans whose brother Desmond Jeans was already married to Roger's sister Maggie.
+The family tree was further complicated when Roger Livesey married the actress Ursula Jeans, whose brother, Desmond Jeans, was already married to Roger's sister, Maggie.

 Many of the family formed a touring company of actors, performing in regional theatres and from the back of an old wagon, one side of which could be dropped to form a stage.
-Because of their touring, they did not regard themselves as particularly Welsh, or English.
-They were just British because people happened to be born in the places where their mothers happened to be residing at the time.
+This peripatetic lifestyle meant they did not regard themselves as particularly Welsh, or English.